 On your first day, start by strolling through the city a bit, to get a feel for it.
 Then head to the Inverness Museum and Art Gallery to learn more about the fascinating Highland life and heritage of Inverness.
 You can grab some lunch in the museum cafe, or head to the next street which is filled with options.
 After this, visit Inverness Castle, with its gorgeous view of the River Ness.
 You can either take a tour or simply head to the view, and after this walk a few metres to the Flora Macdonald statue.
 Is it getting dark and you’re ready for a drink?
 Luckily Johnny Foxes is right around the corner and will provide live music and a traditional Scottish drink!
 After a good night of sleep - depending on how long you enjoyed Johnny Foxes- you can choose to spend your day at Loch Ness, taking a boat tour or walking around it.
 Or if the weather or hangover doesn’t quite allow it, you can visit Inverness Cathedral for beautiful architecture and go shopping in Eastgate Shopping Centre!

-Staying at: You and your motorhome will be resting it’s shiny wheels at Torvean Caravan Park.
+Staying at: You and your motorhome will be resting its shiny wheels at Torvean Caravan Park.
 It depicts itself as the ‘gateway to Inverness and the Highlands’ and is perfectly located to enjoy the city whilst being able to escape for more tranquil evenings.
-For two people you’ll pay £29 a night.

 N 57.46468, W 4.24476